- Table of Contents

 1. Clarity in Stakeholder Expectations

 At the nucleus of project success lies a deep comprehension of stakeholder expectations.
 The intricate web of stakeholders, ranging from internal teams to external entities like customers and government agencies, brings diverse perspectives and requirements to the table.
-Stakeholder management acts as the compass, guiding organisations to understand, prioritise, and align project goals with these multifaceted expectations.
+Stakeholder management is the compass, guiding organisations to understand, prioritise, and align project goals with these multifaceted expectations.
 The absence of this alignment could lead to a project veering off course, with goals misaligned and outcomes falling short.

 2. Early Risk Identification